HiddenAnonymous/ProgressBar/README.md

 Termux progressbar animation library.
 Working with python3, it brings 3 types of progressbar:

-prog1 is for short bar.
+prog1 is for short bar,
-prog2 is for medium bar.
+prog2 is for medium bar,
 prog3 is for large bar (original).

 # Usage